First of all, what are solid-state drives?

 Thus, when it comes to capacity and price, HDDs win the battle of storage devices.
 On the other hand, SSDs have better performance and speed and make less noise than HDDs.

 Make a decision based on your budget and the capacity you require.
 Then you can choose which type of storage drive suits you best.

-> Let's assume you have made the decision to buy an SSD for your computer.
+Let's assume you have decided to buy an SSD for your computer.

-> Now, how can you determine which SSD will best serve your purpose?
-There are a number of factors you need to take into consideration while making your choice.
+Now, how can you determine which SSD will best serve your purpose?
+There are some factors you need to take into consideration while making your choice.

-> Most of the time, SSDs have a SATA interface.
+Most of the time, SSDs have a SATA interface.

 This refers to the type of cable and connection that transmits data.
 To get the highest performance out of your SSD, look for a 6Gbps rated SATA interface.

 There are three models of SATA: SATA I, SATA II, and SATA III.
 The fastest model is SATA III, reaching 6Gbps.
 NVMe via PCI Express is the most advanced interface for desktops, and M.2 is for laptops.
 The M.2 interface can use both SATA 3 and NVMe depending on your laptop, but mostly only high-end laptops carry the NVMe PCI Express M2 slots.

 As we mentioned before, SSDs can store less data than HDDs; the typical range for SSDs is 64GB to 4TB.
 Capacity is also linked to performance.